 The Da Vinci College operates a modular degree system by which degrees are obtained via a process of credit accumulation.
 Modules are self-contained units of teaching, learning and assessment which usually run for one semester.
 Modules are worth a fixed amount of credit, so if you pass the module you gain the appropriate number of credits which then count towards your degree.

 Passing a module entitles the student to receive credits for that module.
-Students will also receive a grade for each module taken which will appear on the individual Diploma awarded for that module, as well as on the transcript given to the student upon completion of their studies.
+Students will also receive a grade for each module taken which will appear on the individual Diploma certificate awarded for that module, as well as on the transcript given to the student upon completion of their studies.
+Students will be able to see their accumulative grades in their grade books online.

-Here is a summary of the curriculum for the Doctor of Science in Holistic Medicine – DSc (HM).
-Based on the fact that Anatomy and Physiology and Pathology have been covered in undergraduate courses, then there are 8 modules required in total for completion, plus the Doctoral Dissertation.
+Here is a summary of the curriculum for the Doctor of Science in Holistic Medicine – D.Sc (HM).
+The modules covered in undergraduate courses are now exempted from the D.Sc and a further 8 modules are required in total for completion, plus the Doctoral Dissertation.
 Seven of these are from the Compulsory List, and one topic is chosen from the Elective List – making 8 modules in total, along with the Doctoral Dissertation and the clinical practicum which is also compulsory:

 Compulsory courses required (unless exemption is awarded):